tradle/why-hypercore/FAQ.md

 ### Can Hypercore's author change history?

 An actor could decide to revert Hypercore to a previous state, and share this fork.
 This could also be used in the attack where attacker aims for the initial data gets to either get deleted or destroyed by backups.
+Another possibility is for the author to rewind and serve different version of the history to different peers.

-The preventive measure for this is to seal Merkle root of the Hypercore on public blockchain.
+The preventive measure for this is to employ the blockchain, sealing Merkle root of the Hypercore on the public blockchain, utilizing blockchain's immutability guarantee and its secure timestamping property.

 ### Is there support for social key recovery?